Ristken/cordova-plugin-googlemaps/README.md

+This fork is created to add ability to manage map objects by groups (adding, removing etc operations).
+It is required to avoid unexpected application crush when working with many map objects.

 Cordova GoogleMaps plugin <br>for iOS and Android
 ==========================
 This plugin is a thin wrapper for [Google Maps Android SDK v2](https://developers.google.com/maps/documentation/android/) and [Google Maps SDK for iOS](https://developers.google.com/maps/documentation/ios/).